-No more than the last five digits of a credit card or debit card number may be printed on the customer copy of electronically printed receipts.
+No more than the last five digits of a credit card or debit card number may be printed on the customer's copy of electronically printed receipts.

 This law restricts businesses and state and local agencies from publicly posting or displaying Social Security numbers (SSN).
-It also bans embedding SSNs on a card or document using a bar code, chip, magnetic strip or other technology, in place of removing the number as required by law.
-Businesses also may not require individuals to transmit SSNs over the internet unless the connection is secure.
-It is also unlawful to print an individual’s SSN on any material mailed to an individual, unless required by state or federal law.
+It also bans embedding SSNs on a card or document using a bar code, chip, magnetic strip, or other technology, in place of removing the number as required by law.
+Businesses also may not require individuals to transmit SSNs over the internet unless the connection is secure, or require an individual to use their social security number to access a website.
+It is also unlawful to print an individual’s SSN on any material mailed to an individual unless required by state or federal law.

 This law requires employers to print no more than the last four digits of an employee’s SSN or to use an employee ID number other than the SSN on employee pay stubs or itemized statements.